 Benefits: American Express is showing their support for our military by waiving all credit card annual membership, over limit, late payment, returned payment, and statement copy fees for active duty military service personnel.

-The SCRA benefits are offered through various products including the Platinum card (which otherwise incurs a $450 fee), Blue Cash Preferred card (a $75 fee), Premier Rewards Gold card (a $175 fee), and others.
+The SCRA benefits are offered through various products including (which otherwise incurs a fee), the (a ), the (a annual fee), and others.
 Amex also waives late payment, over limit, returned check charges and statement copy charges.

 How to apply: If your card is account is enrolled in American Express online services, you can submit your request online.
 You will be required to submit documentation proving your service, such as documentation prepared exclusively by a branch of the military, the Department of Defense or your commanding officer which indicates that you are on active duty (e.g., active duty orders, change of station orders, DD-214 forms, letters from commanding officers, etc.).